 The problem is we use this technique to teach product knowledge to employees.
 And there’s a difference between memorization and learning.

 True product knowledge requires a deeper understanding of the problems products solve and the benefits they offer to customers.

-The Challenge for Banks: Making Product Training Interesting & Relevant
+The Challenge: Making Product Training Interesting & Relevant

-Part of challenge for banks is banking products aren’t the most interesting subject.
+Part of challenge for financial institutions is banking products aren’t the most interesting subject.
 Frontline staff often aren’t invested in learning about them because digital products don’t have a direct impact on their day-to-day jobs.

 To get staff to participate in training and learn about your digital products, you need to make training fun and relevant — fun so they’ll spend enough time playing to actually learn the information, and relevant so they’ll apply that information after training ends.

 The best way to do that is with game-based training.